Taironn/3DFileConverter/README.md

 <h1 id="dfileconverter">3DFileConverter</h1>
 <p>This is a general 3d file converter written in C++.
 It defines an inner structure for 3d data, and abstact classes for file loaders and writers.
 This version contains a wavefront obj loader and a binary stl writer.</p>
 <h2 id="data-representation">Data representation</h2>
 <p>For a loaded mesh a D3Data object is used.
 The data is stored as in wavefront objects.
 There are separate vectors for vertices, normals, texture coordinates and faces.
 The faces contain indexes for their data.
-There is a cached face vector to save time on derefering the indexes, and making usage easier.</p>
+There is a cached face vector to save time on derefering the indexes, and making usage easier.
+These cached faces store pointers to the data structures for the face.<br>
+The representation is written only for triangles, it could be easily extended for polygons however.</p>
 <h2 id="reading-files">Reading files</h2>
 <p>Supported formats (for loading) have their own loader classes.
 They create a D3Data object and store the data from the given files on usage.
 They all inherit from Loader class, and all have a <em>load</em> function, which only needs a path parameter.
 The <em>load</em> function gives back the generated D3Data object.</p>
 <h2 id="writing-files">Writing files</h2>